blib-la/captn/packages/create-captn-app/README.md

 # Create Captain App

-`create-captain-app` is a command-line utility that simplifies the creation of Captain-based Electron applications by providing a straightforward way to generate projects from a range of customizable templates.
-Captain is an Electron app framework designed for creating applications that can be exported as static websites, supporting a variety of web technologies.
+`create-captain-app` is a command-line utility designed to streamline the process of creating applications using Captain, an Electron app framework.
+It enables users to generate projects from a variety of customizable templates that can be exported as static websites, supporting a wide range of web technologies.

 ## Features

-- **Versatility**: Supports multiple front-end frameworks including Next.js, Svelte, Vue.js, and basic HTML + CSS.
+- **Versatility**: Supports multiple front-end frameworks, including Next.js, Svelte, Vue.js, and basic HTML + CSS.
-- **Simplicity**: Easily generate new projects with a single command, similar to `create-react-app` or `create-next-app`.
+- **Simplicity**: Allows easy project generation with a single command, akin to `create-react-app` or `create-next-app`.
-- **Flexibility**: Create static exportable Electron apps using any web technology that supports static site generation.
-- **Template-based**: Start with a template that best fits your project needs, modifying it as required.
+- **Template-based**: Offers a selection of templates to kick-start your project, each customizable to meet specific needs.

 ## Prerequisites

-- **Node.js**: Ensure you have Node.js installed (20 or later).
+- **Node.js**: Version 20 or later must be installed on your system.
-- **Git**: Git is required.
+- **Git**: Required for version control.

 ## Installation

-To use `create-captain-app`, run the following command:
+Install `create-captain-app` using the following command:

 ```bash
 npx create-captain-app [app-name] [--template <template-url> | -t <template-url>]